 Every Learner Everywhere advocates for equitable outcomes in U.S. higher education through advances in digital learning.

-Our mission is to help institutions use new technology to innovate teaching and learning, with the ultimate goal of improving student outcomes— especially those of first-generation college students, low-income students, and students of color.
+Our mission is to help institutions use new technology to innovate teaching and learning, with the ultimate goal of improving student outcomes for Black, Latino, and Indigenous students, poverty-affected students, and first-generation students.

 Every Learner Everywhere embraces eight equity principles.